-An analytic model The shape of the curve plotting DHT coverage can be explained using a simple combinatorial model.
-If we make the approximation that each Sybil sees some fraction of the network uniformly at random, then we can use a random process to model the number of unique objects seen by a collection of Sybils.
+An analytic model The shape of the data can be explained using a simple combinatorial model.
+If we make the approximation that each Sybil sees some fraction of the total network chosen uniformly at random, then we can model the number of unique objects seen by a collection of Sybils as a random process.